Chapter 2 : A Voyage of Change

 ‘Yeah... no more than an hour or so,’ she replied somewhat distantly, not moving her head off of her folded arms.

-The two of them both stared out of the window for what felt like hours, neither of them bothering to ruin the silence which they both craved as Ron’s frequent snores had done enough damage already.
-As the sun began to peak over the horizon, Hermione yawned loudly, lifting her head off of the back of the seat.
+The two of them both stared out of the window for what felt like hours, neither of them bothering to ruin the silence which they both craved; Ron’s frequent snores had done enough damage already.
+As the sun continued to peak over the horizon, Hermione yawned loudly, lifting her head off of the back of the seat.
 Harry heard a crinkle of paper as he saw Hermione searching for something on the floor in front of her.
 A second later and Harry saw that she was holding a copy of yesterday’s edition of the Daily Prophet, Hermione quickly flipping through the pages as she opened her eyes wide in order to adjust them to the print.

 ‘I meant to show you this...’ she said faintly, not wanting to disturb the sleeping Ginny who had not moved since retracting her head off of Harry’s shoulder.
 Finally she came to the page that she wished to show Harry, offering the paper to Harry after pointing out the desired article.
 Fetching his glasses from his right front pocket of his jeans, Harry took the paper in his hands, examining the headline that Hermione had indicated.